Skip to Content

 2. Attach the Head to the Body

-• Sew across to attach the head to the body.
+• Sew along the straight edge to secure the head to the body fabric.

 how to make candy filled snakes

-• Fold the body fabric in half lengthwise (right sides together).
+• Fold the long body strip in half lengthwise with right sides together.

-• Sew along the open edge and one end, forming a pointed tail.
+• Sew along the open long edge and across one short end to create a tapered tail.

 how to make candy filled snakes

-• Glue the tongue inside the bottom headpiece.
+• Glue the tongue inside the head opening.

-• Attach wiggly eyes on the top of the head.
+• Attach the wiggly eyes to the top of the head using glue or hand-stitching.

 how to make candy filled snakes

-• Open the head and fill the snake’s body with candy.
+• Open the head and gently fill the body with small candies.

-• Tie a ribbon or yarn around the top of the neck to keep the candy inside.
+• Tie an 8-inch ribbon or yarn piece around the neck to keep the treats inside.

-• For a fun touch, attach a handmade card with the message: “Snake You for Coming!”
+• Optional: Add a small card with the message “Snake You for Coming!” for extra charm.

 how to make candy filled snakes